PublicMapping/districtbuilder/README.md

 ├── src
 │   ├── client (Location for all CRA frontend code)
-│   ├── index.tsx (This and another file need to be here for CRA-purposes) │   ├── server (NestJS backend code)
+│   ├── index.tsx (This and another file need to be here for CRA-purposes) │   ├── manage (Command-line interface)
+│   │   ├── package.json (Applies to the command-line interface)
+│   ├── server (NestJS backend code)
 │   │   ├── package.json (Applies to the NestJS backend)
 │   └── shared (Code that is used by both the frontend and backend)